EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

 * **Node Representation:** 5 nodes for 5 Ship Types.
 Place configured fleet tokens here during combat.
 * **Arrows Indication:** Show which type counters which target type (defining valid Attack Vectors).
 Used for determining dice allocation (Step 3) and validating hit allocation choices (Step 6 & 8).
 * **Attack Vector Areas:** The arrows visually represent the paths attacks follow.
-Hit dice/tokens are placed onto these arrows during the Marking phase (Step 8).
+* **Damaged Areas:** 5 zones on the mat, one surrounding each Node.
+Targeted ships are moved here in Step 8 and removed from play from here in Step 9.

 ## 10. FLEETS & SHIP TYPES